ben-marlin/jframedemo/src/main/README.md

 Once you have an idea of where this will end up, make a rectangle near the upper right corner.
 Then experiment with changing the 100, 100 to 50, 50 and 50, 100 and 100, 50 to see what difference each makes.

 When you feel comfortable with that, change it to make a rectangle that is longer than it is tall, but does not run off the side of the window.
 This may require adjusting the first entries as well.
-Make note of the values you used for x, y (the postion) and w, h (the width & height).
+Make note of the values you used for x, y (the position) and w, h (the width & height).

-Once you have done that, change `g.fillRect(blah)` to `g.fillRoundedRect(50, 50, 100, 100, 25, 25)`.
+Once you have done that, change `g.fillRect(blah)` to `g.fillRoundRect(50, 50, 100, 100, 25, 25)`.
 Run this to make sure it works, then change 50, 50 and 100, 100 to  values that look good for your new window size.
 Experiment with changing 25, 25 to values as low as 5, 5 and as high as 50, 50 to see what difference it makes.

 ## Signing Your Artwork